-$0.22 Earnings Per Share Expected for Latch, Inc. (NASDAQ:LTCH) This Quarter

-Analysts forecast that Latch, Inc. (NASDAQ:LTCH) will announce earnings per share of ($0.22) for the current fiscal quarter, according to Zacks.
-Two analysts have made estimates for Latch’s earnings.
-The company is scheduled to issue its next quarterly earnings report on Friday, November 12th.
+Equities research analysts expect that Latch, Inc. (NASDAQ:LTCH) will announce earnings of ($0.22) per share for the current fiscal quarter, Zacks reports.
+Two analysts have provided estimates for Latch’s earnings.
+The firm is scheduled to report its next earnings report on Friday, November 12th.

-On average, analysts expect that Latch will report full year earnings of ($1.17) per share for the current year, with EPS estimates ranging from ($1.58) to ($0.75).
-For the next financial year, analysts expect that the business will report earnings of ($0.94) per share, with EPS estimates ranging from ($0.95) to ($0.92).
-Zacks’ EPS calculations are a mean average based on a survey of sell-side research firms that cover Latch.
+On average, analysts expect that Latch will report full-year earnings of ($1.17) per share for the current year, with EPS estimates ranging from ($1.58) to ($0.75).
+For the next year, analysts anticipate that the firm will post earnings of ($0.94) per share, with EPS estimates ranging from ($0.95) to ($0.92).
+Zacks Investment Research’s EPS averages are an average based on a survey of research firms that follow Latch.

-A number of analysts recently weighed in on the company.
-Cantor Fitzgerald assumed coverage on Latch in a research note on Thursday, July 1st.
-They issued an “overweight” rating and a $19.00 price target on the stock.
-KeyCorp assumed coverage on Latch in a research note on Tuesday, August 17th.
-They issued a “sector weight” rating on the stock.
-Zacks Investment Research cut Latch from a “hold” rating to a “sell” rating in a report on Wednesday.
-Robert W. Baird started coverage on Latch in a report on Thursday, June 17th.
-They set a “neutral” rating and a $14.00 price objective for the company.
-Finally, William Blair started coverage on Latch in a report on Friday, July 9th.
+Several research analysts recently weighed in on LTCH shares.
+Zacks Investment Research cut shares of Latch from a “hold” rating to a “sell” rating in a research report on Wednesday.
+KeyCorp started coverage on shares of Latch in a report on Tuesday, August 17th.
+They set a “sector weight” rating for the company.
+Cantor Fitzgerald started coverage on shares of Latch in a report on Thursday, July 1st.
+They issued an “overweight” rating and a $19.00 price target for the company.
+William Blair began coverage on shares of Latch in a report on Friday, July 9th.
 They issued an “outperform” rating and a $12.43 price target for the company.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and three have given a buy rating to the company’s stock.
-According to MarketBeat.com, Latch has an average rating of “Hold” and a consensus target price of $15.86.
+Finally, The Goldman Sachs Group began coverage on shares of Latch in a research note on Thursday, July 29th.
+They issued a “buy” rating and a $18.00 target price for the company.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus price target of $15.86.

 Latch, Inc makes spaces better places to live, work, and visit through a system of software, devices, and services in the United States.
 Its products include LatchOS for Commercial Office, a commercial solution that would extend smart access, visitor and delivery management, smart device and sensor control, connectivity, and identity and personalization solutions to meet the needs of modern office spaces; Latch Visitor Express, a contactless visitor entry system; The Latch Lens Partner Program that enables access device partners to leverage Latch's software and Latch Lens; LatchID, an identification system that creates a network of users, across spaces, and devices; and Latch C2, a smart access solution for retrofits and new construction.